dsa-ntc/actionkit-template-renderer/README.md

 Quit the server with CONTROL-C.
 ```

 ## Customize

+> Note: This section copied from MoveOn, elaboration/clarification/condensation warranted

 1. Put your actionkit templates in a directory called `template_set` (configurable)
 2. Put your static assets (javascript, css) in a directory called `static` (configurable)